OVERVIEW

 Students participate in on-campus coursework during the Fall and the Spring.
-During this time students conduct background research and planning for their projects.
-In June, students begin working at their project locations.
-For more information and commonly asked questions, please visit our FAQ document.
+During this time students conduct background research about their partner organization and co-develop a plan with the organization of their project.
+In June, students begin working with their partners as the main focus of the program.

 - Analyze conservation issues from multiple disciplines and stakeholder perspectives